zhengthomastang/zhengthomastang.github.io/_pages/about.md

 * The team from UW that I led was a two-time winner of the [AI City Challenges](https://www.aicitychallenge.org/) in 2017 and 2018.
 I was an organizing committee member of the 4th AI Challenge Workshop in CVPR 2020.

+* I am serving as an Associate Editor (AE) for [IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=76) (4.133 Impact Factor · 0.01598 Eigenfactor · 1.256 Article Influence Score).
+Feel free to contact me if you would like to review papers or propose special issue topics.

 ## <i class="fa fa-fw fa-rss "></i> Recent News ##